nordic-institute/X-Road/development/k8s/charts/e2e-fixtures/README.md

 This topology is fully in-cluster — there is no external CS/CA to bootstrap against, so `setup.hurl` is the only scenario this chart runs.

-## 5. Out of scope (this slice)
+## 5. Out of scope

-- Wiring this chart into the ansible `inventory/e2e` topology, namespace layout, or the `core/scripts/env-k8s` bring-up pipeline.
+- Topology wiring (ansible `inventory/e2e`, namespaces, the `core/scripts/env-k8s` bring-up pipeline) — owned by `development/k8s`.
-- The second Security Server, enabling DSP, or reconciling the DS-HTTPS Secret's truststore key naming with the security-server chart's existing `ds_tls` mount (now owned by the `ds-https-keystore` chart).
+- The DS-HTTPS keystore Secret — owned by the `ds-https-keystore` chart.
-- Asserting any hurl scenario green, or validating did:web/DSP against the generated keystore (slice 09).
+- Scenario health — this chart's contract is a correct render and a bootstrap Job that runs; the E2E suite owns the assertions.
-- Replacing the DS-HTTPS stop-gap with ACME-from-OpenBao (XRDADR-42).
+- Replacing the DS-HTTPS stop-gap with ACME-from-OpenBao.

 ## 6. Rendering